How to Invest in Bonds in Kenya in 2026?

 Step-by-Step Process on How to Start Investing in Bonds in Kenya

-The advancements in technology has simplified activities and processes that were once difficult.
-You can imagine the process of getting realtime information without the use of internet.
-Currently, almost every process and service are available on the internet.
-Investing in bonds in Kenya is easier and the process is beginner-friendly when dealing with government bonds.
-Here is a detailed step-by-step guide to help you get started with investing in bonds in Kenya.
+The advancements in technology have simplified activities and processes that were once difficult.
+You can imagine the process of getting real-time information without the use of the internet.
+Currently, almost every process and service is available on the internet.
+Investing in bonds in Kenya is easier, and the process is beginner-friendly when dealing with government bonds.
+Below is a guide on how to invest in bonds in Kenya:

 Step 1: Understand What Kind of Bond You Want to Buy

 Before you start the process, it isimportant to understand the type of bond that fits your financial goals.
-The below types of bonds are available in the Kenya’s financial markets:
+The following types of bonds are available in Kenya’s financial markets:

-• Fixed Coupon Bonds – These bonds promise a fixed interest rate every six months for the whole life of the bond.
+- Fixed Coupon Bonds – They promise a fixed interest rate every six months for the whole life of the bond.
 At the end of the bond period, the investor receives his or her initial investment capital.

-• Infrastructure Bonds – They are used to fund development projects and are tax-free, meaning the interest payments are not tax deductible.
+- Infrastructure Bonds – They fund development projects and are tax-free, meaning the interest payments are not tax-deductible.
 The investor receives full interest payments.

-• Floating Rate Bonds – These types of bonds have interest rates that change based on the market.
+- Floating Rate Bonds – These ones have interest rates that change based on the market.

 Step 2: Open a CDS Account with the Central Bank of Kenya (CBK)

 To invest in government bonds, you must first open a Central Depository System (CDS) account.
-This account holds your bonds in electronic form just like a bank account holds your money.
-Creating a CDS account is free and in most causes it takes a short time.
+This account holds your investments in electronic form, just like a bank account holds your money.
+Creating a CDS account is free, and in most cases, it takes a short time.

 Here’s how to open one: